There are two types of drinking water that may be supplied to homes - mains water and private water.

 Private Water Supplies

 A private water supply could serve just one property, or it could be a large supply with a network of pipes supplying water to many properties.
 It is estimated that around 1% of the population in the UK use water from private supplies.
 The City Council currently holds a register of just over 150 private water supplies, estimated to serve approximately 2000 residents.
-Around a third of these supplies are tested by the City Council on a regular basis, in accordance with The Private Water Supplies Regulations 2009, to ensure that they meet certain standards.
-More information on the Regulations can be found at the link on the bottom of this page.
+Around a third of these supplies are tested by the City Council on a regular basis, in accordance with The Private Water Supplies Regulations 2016, to ensure that they meet certain standards.
+More information on the Regulations can be found on the DWI website a link to the site can be found on the bottom of this page.

 If you own or drink water from a private supply and you are unsure whether it has been registered with the City Council, you should check the public register of private water supplies, or you can contact the Environmental Protection Team on 01962 848 350.
 The register of private water supplies is also shared with other public bodies, such as the Environment Agency to ensure that the water quality of these supplies is not compromised by agricultural activities, new developments, pollution incidents etc. To protect the quality of the drinking water, it is therefore important that the register is kept as up to date as possible.